-The properties of all Anvil’s built-in components can be found in the API documentation.
-(TODO link)
+The properties of all Anvil’s built-in components can be found in the API Reference.

 You can set initial values for a component’s properties by passing them as keyword arguments to the constructor (for example,

-Components also raise events.
+Components can also raise events.
 For example, when a button is clicked, it raises the